 Common Misconceptions

 This common misconceptions covers Common Misconceptions within Factors Affecting Rate for GCSE Chemistry.
-Revise Factors Affecting Rate in Rates of Reaction for GCSE Chemistry with 20 exam-style questions and 18 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise Factors Affecting Rate in Rates of Reaction for GCSE Chemistry with 24 exam-style questions and 18 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 9 of 13 in this topic.
 Use this common misconceptions to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position